-Uncle: . . . we need to give ourselves permission to feel any emotion.
+Uncle: . . . we need to give ourselves permission to feel the dark emotions.
 It is natural to feel emotions such as jealousy, envy, anger, hatred and greed.
 They are in our dark forest and they are meant to be there.
 When they venture out, let’s welcome them and deal with their concerns.

 Nephew: Why not just tell them to clear off?

-Uncle: If we pretend they aren’t there, or tell them, ‘No, I’m not feeling you!
-Go away!’ they will just keep coming back, and keep nagging us.
+Uncle: If we pretend they aren’t there they will just keep coming back, and keep nagging us.
 And, we won’t learn how to deal with them.
-They will remain ornery and hard to handle.
+They will remain ornery, and hard to handle.

 Nephew: Should we thank them for coming?